opensaucerer/nodemailing/README.md

 );
 ```

-Tell your recipient to check thier mail, your email just go delivered...!
+Tell your recipient to check thier mail, your email just got delivered...!

 ### Credits to the open source [smtpjs](https://smtpjs.com/)